VinylNerd/ThinkPad-T440P-OpenCore/README.md

 ### SD

-SD port is not working for me
+SD port is not working for me, working fine in windows tho.

 ### Sleep